daedalus/oeis_closed_form_miner/README.md

 ## Usage

 1. Ensure the required dependencies are installed, including SageMath: `pip install -r requirements.txt`.
+2. Download the oeis data: `git submodule init`.
-2. Run the script using `python miner.py`.
+3. Run the script using `python miner.py`.
-3. The script will create a database, process sequences, and print relevant statistics.
+4. The script will create a database, process sequences, and print relevant statistics.
-4. Querying the database for interesting things:
+5. Querying the database for interesting things:
     1. `echo "select id, algo, closed_form from sequence where keyword like '%hard%' and new=1" | sqlite3 oeis_data/oeis.db`
     2. `echo "select id, algo, closed_form from sequence where keyword not like '%easy%' and new=1" | sqlite3 oeis_data/oeis.db`